 When we think about the future, what is it we imagine to ourselves?
 A world dominated by self-driving cars, machines working 27-7 in factories that once used to accommodate humans.
 Do we imagine a world where algorithms take control of most of our cognitive functions, doctors are nothing, but lines of code and a new model of governance, an inorganic one, controls the world.

-Maybe the future shouldn’t be about technology for technology, perhaps there is a need to stop and rethink the fundamental building blocks of society.
-Digital transformation is not about “coping” our current way of doing things into code but using code to redesign our current way of doing things.
-Maybe the future is not about technology that can replace us but about a horizontal plane of potential where humans and technology partner to define the next stage of evolution.
-Ethic, morality, trust, and education, maybe.
-These are the cornerstone of our future and not merely technology just for technology.
+Maybe the future shouldn’t be about technology for technology; perhaps there is a need to stop and rethink the fundamental building blocks of society, and it’s economic models.
+Digital transformation is not about “coping” our current way of doing things into code and screens but rather using these tools to redesign our input-output value system.